Opting into using rpmautospec¶

 %autorelease macro, such as:

-There are different options you can associate with this macro which are documented in: Using the %autorelease Macro.
+There are different options you can use with this macro which are documented here: Using the %autorelease Macro.

 For new packages¶